 Art does more than just fascinate.
 The very best works will let you think, reflect, and probably leave you questioning a lot by the time you exit the gallery.
-And this is the sort of art that the Beers Contemporary gallery display in their East London location.
-Though they often have a diverse array of artworks, it's the progressive pieces that keep people going back.
+And this is the sort of art that the Beers Contemporary gallery display in their East London location, one of the livelier areas of London.
+Though they often have a diverse array of artworks, it's the progressive pieces that have people going back.
 Works that touch on social and political issues, as well as psychologically challenge the viewer to take on anew perspective or even belief.

 Source: Beers London